ZuinigeRijder/SolisCloud2PVOutput/README.md

-# SolisCloud to PVOutput
+# SolisCloud to PVOutput and/or Domoticz
-Simple Python3 script to copy latest (normally once per 5 minutes) SolisCloud portal update to PVOutput portal.
+Simple Python3 script to copy latest (normally once per 5 minutes) SolisCloud portal update to PVOutput portal and/or Domoticz.

 The soliscloud_to_pvoutput.py script will get the first station id with the secrets of SolisCloud (see next section).
 Thereafter it will get the first inverter id and serial number.
 Then in an endless loop the inverter details are fetched and the following information is used:
 * timestamp